Post Doctoral Fellow

 Juliane is currently involved in the SuPRA and OPAM-IA pilot studies and MONITOR-OA study, assisting recruitment, data collection, and communication with research participants.
 She has an interest in improving quality of life through active living.

 In her spare time, Juliane enjoys playing sports, reading culturally diverse books, and travelling.

-Morgan Barber, MA
+Morgan Barber, MHA

 Morgan Barber earned a Master of Health Administration at the University of British Columbia.

 Morgan coordinated the IMPAKT-HiP (Investigations of Mobility, Physical Activity and Knowledge Translation in Hip Pain) project at Arthritis Research Canada.
 IMPAKT-HiP aims to show how physical activity, while interacting with one or more subtle deformities in the hip, can cause cartilage damage and eventually osteoarthritis.
 Currently, she is coordinating randomized controlled trials to evaluate a new communication and social network application that can be paired with Fitbit, a popular wireless physical activity monitoring device.